bcawley1/root-wars/README.md

     <img src='images/vote.png' width='500'>

-- **Custom Maps:** Using the WorldEdit API, custom maps are allowed to be loaded from `.schem` files as well as having important data stored in a JSON file.
+- **Custom Maps:** Using the WorldEdit API, custom maps are allowed to be loaded from `.schem` me.bcawley1.rootwars.files as well as having important data stored in a JSON file.

     <img src='images/island.png' width='500'>